hifiberry/hifiberry-dsp/doc/restapi.md

       "profileVersion": "1.0",
       "sampleRate": 48000
     }
+  },
+  "checksum": {
+    "cached": true,
+    "value": "8B924F2C2210B903CB4226C12C56EE44"
   }
 }
+}
 ```

 #### Clear Cache

-Clear the internal XML profile cache.
+Clear the internal XML profile cache and program checksum cache.
 This is useful if the DSP profile file has been updated externally.
+Note that the checksum cache is automatically cleared when a new DSP program is installed via the API.

 ```
 POST /cache/clear